-Whether at home or out in the world, remember to praise Baby when you like the way he is engaging with animals.
-If he is gently patting your family dog, tell him that you like how gentle he’s being.
+Whether at home or out in the world, remember to praise Baby when you like the way they are engaging with animals.
+If they are gently patting your family dog, tell them that you like how gentle they're being.
 (The same goes for your dog who is sitting there patiently while Baby pats them!
 Positive reinforcement works just as well for dogs as for toddlers.)
 Rewarding good behavior will encourage more good behavior.

-As Baby continues to spend time around animals, these simple lessons will help foster a sense of empathy, responsibility, and compassion for the amazing creatures in the world around him.
+As Baby continues to spend time around animals, these simple lessons will help foster a sense of empathy, responsibility, and compassion for the amazing creatures in the world around them.